incoresemi/river_core/docs/source/installation.rst

 Each of the plugins `YAML` file associated to configure options specific to the plugin.

     ..
-Note:: To get `RiVer Core` up and running, you are required to have atleast 1 of each type of plugins.
+Note:: To get `RIVER CORE` up and running, you are required to have atleast 1 of each type of plugins.

 All the plugins are configured with basic settings.